To be the leading proactive Department in assisting FIIRO to attain her objectives.

 - Preparation of Variation Advice.

-STAFF WELFARE, DISCIPLINE AND PENSION: This Division is charged with the responsibility of overseeing all matters relating to the general welfare cum wellbeing of staff under a co-ordinated atmosphere of discipline required to engender productivity in the work place.
+STAFF WELFARE, DISCIPLINE AND PENSION: This Division is charged with the responsibility of overseeing all matters relating to the general welfare cum well being of staff under a coordinated atmosphere of discipline required to engender productivity in the work place.

-The functions of the Staff Welfare, Discipline and Pension Division stands out to ventilate the Institute’s vision as an organization that cares for its members within the provision of the Public Service Rules and Regulations, viz;
+The functions of the Staff Welfare, Discipline and Pension Division stand out to ventilate the Institute’s vision as an organization that cares for its members within the provision of the Public Service Rules and Regulations, viz;

 · Disciplinary case: General inefficient/misconduct;

-· Management of processes and procedures of Retirement from service;
+· Management of processes and procedures of retirement from service;

 · Interpretation, and implementation of Scheme of Service, Circulars and the Public Service Rules as it affect staff welfare